vircadia/vircadia-docs-sphinx/docs/source/create/wearables.md

+This document is outdated.
+FIXME: only mentions FBX format, mentions weight needing to be higher?, mentions marketplace

 # Wearables

 Wearables are objects that attach to your avatar.
 They can be hats, skirts, glasses, headphones and anything else that can accessorize your look in-world.
 You can express your individuality by creating wearables of your own and [putting them on](../explore/personalize/add-wearables).